Student Loan Benefits: Everything you need to know in 8 minutes

 The competition for talent was fierce even before the pandemic.
 During the pandemic most people were grateful to have a job.
 Turnover was almost non-existent as people scrambled to figure out how to work remotely.
 We were all on edge as friends and family found themselves without work as businesses were forced to downsize or shut their doors.
 As we learned to adapt to the new normal, we had a chance to really focus on what was most important in our lives.

-Now, as the country is opening back up, people are hesitant to go back to pre-pandemic norms.
+Now that things have stabilized, people are hesitant to go back to pre-pandemic norms.
 We are asking for more meaning at work and want jobs that provide us more than just a salary.
 Recruiting and retaining top talent has never been harder.
 In this new world, the competition for talent is brutal.
 The most successful companies are adapting to the times by improving their total compensation with better benefits fitting the needs of their teams.

 Recent legislative updates allowing tax-free, employer-sponsored payments to employees’ student loans have many companies considering the new benefit as a way to recruit and retain talent.

-The need for relevant, impactful, affordable benefits
+The need for relevant, impactful, & affordable benefits

 The global pandemic has impacted every aspect of our lives.
 It’s changed our perspective on work as a result.
 A renewed focus on family, health, and financial security have many questioning whether their company is aligned with their life goals.
-As a result, better compensation and benefits is the top reason people are considering switching jobs in 2021.
+As a result, better compensation and benefits is the top reason people are considering switching jobs.
 Employees are leaving in search of better culture, benefits, and compensation and it's hurting employers.
 A lot.

 The Work Institute estimates the cost of turnover can range from 33% up to 200% of the departing employee’s salary.
 For a median income earner with a Bachelor’s degree, that’s $18,051 per employee ... on the low end.